 Day 8: Hire a tuk-tuk driver for a few hours to take you to some of the temples in Ayutthaya which are outside of the river boundaries, such as Wat Yai Chaya Mongkhon.
 There are various drivers who will offer this service (it’s often advertised on their tuk-tuk), but just make sure you haggle for the price!
 After something tasty pop to a 7-Eleven to grab water and snacks for the overnight train journey tonight.
 Then freshen up, collect your luggage, and go to Ayutthaya train station to board your overnight train to Chiang Mai.

-Tip: It’s likely you’ll need to check out of your hotel mid-morning on Day 8.
+Tip: It’s likely you’ll need to check out of your hotel mid-morning on day 8.
 So why not book a cheap room in one of the hotels opposite the train station to use for luggage storage and showering?
 I booked one online for this reason whilst I was in Ayutthaya and found a basic double room for just £6.00 for 2 people (~$8.50).
-This was the overnight price, but I left on the evening of Day 8 (yes, Thailand really can be that cheap)!
+This was the overnight price, but I left on the evening of day 8 (yes, Thailand really is that cheap)!

 Chiang Mai: Day 9-13